Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Apple seeds aren’t safe for your chickens to eat.
 They contain cyanide which disrupts the metabolic process.
 When ingested, it cuts off the oxygen supply to the cells.
 This is known as cyanide poisoning.

-If your chickens eat apple seeds, they are likely to have health complications.
+If your chickens eat apple seeds, they will likely have health complications.
 Chickens don’t need to eat many seeds before they get sick.
 Once you notice that your chickens find it hard to breathe or their comb changes color, they likely suffer from cyanide poisoning.
-As soon as possible, get them adequate veterinary care as chickens die within 30 to 50 minutes of cyanide poisoning.
+Get them adequate veterinary care as soon as possible, as chickens die within 30 to 50 minutes of cyanide poisoning.

 Can Chickens Eat Apple Cores?